Mexico Volcanoes Frequently Asked Questions

 What skills do I need?

 Prior knowledge of ice axe arrest, cramponing and rope team travel are REQUIRED.
 Everyone needs to be familiar with these basic climbing skills.

 Is a visa required?

 How do I get there?

 Flights to Mexico City are easily booked from almost any area of the United States.
-Because of this, the group meets at the Marina Cristina Hotel in Mexico City.
+Because of this, the group meets at the hotel in Mexico City.
 We encourage you to make your reservations early.